andreadebortoli2/travel-app/consegna.md

 - set controller to create trip and expose post api ✅
 - create form to update trip ✅
 - set controller to update trip and expose post api ✅
+- create form to delete trip ✅
+- set controller to delete trip and expose post api ✅
 - create form to generate day
 - set controller to create day and expose post api
 - create form to generate stop